Are You the Next Big Star?: Production

 In 2008, GMA Network had broadcast the country's second version of the Idol franchise, Pinoy Idol, following ABC's Philippine Idol.
 Debuting to mixed reaction, GMA's senior Vice President for Entertainment Wilma Galvante had stated that GMA had been attempting to work with FremantleMedia to explore options on how the show could be improved to better cater to the Pinoy audience.
 However, Darling de Jesus, vice president for Music and Variety programs at GMA, later stated that they "wanted [the next season of Pinoy Idol] to be more Pinoy", but could not come to terms with Fremantle over their changes.
 It was decided that GMA would instead produce their own music competition, tailored to the Filipino audience.
 This show would be Are You The Next Big Star?

-Episode format

-The episode format and elimination varies per episode.
-In most episodes, elimination takes place at the beginning of the episode followed by a group performance fit for the theme.
-Them the hosts will call on two or three contestants to perform consecutively.
-After that batch's performances, the hosts will call on two judges to give their assessments and critiques, they will then chose their best performers and worst performers per batch.
-Before each gap, they will feature bits of video recordings showcasing the week's featured celebrity on the segment, "Big Star Diary."
-At the end of each episodes, two bottom performers from the girls and the boys are called to be voted by the public.